 6. Consider a Hop and Off Bus Tour for Your One Day in San Francisco

 Normally, I’m not a huge fan of these buses.
 However, with limited time, this is a great way to get around the city to see it quickly.
-Also, you are able to get on and off at some of the biggest sites.
+Also, you can get on and off at some of the biggest sites.
 This one includes a drive right over the Golden Gate Bridge.